 After a stint at a high-school in Vermont, I had discovered a bunch of abandoned hippy projects in the back woods.
 Wonderful artefacts from another age, shingle-clad timber geodesic domes with hexagonal stained glass windows that looked like alien structures on Earth, organic, ancient, yet also futuristic somehow.
 Our library had a copy of Lloyd Kahn’s Shelter book and at age 18 the geodesic dome seduced me completely.
 I needed to know more about these structures, which quickly led me to Buckminster Fuller who had proposed a kind of geometric theory of everything for comprehending and designing within the Universe.
-I devoured his tome Synergetics, and believed that if only I could understand a tiny fraction of what Fuller did – I could design and build strong, beautiful buildings with minimal materials.
+I devoured his tome Synergetics, and many of his other works and believed that if only I could understand a tiny fraction of what Fuller did – I could design and build strong, beautiful buildings with minimal materials.
 Fuller’s Synergetics in fact rekindled the analytic part of my brain that had run on empty through every class on math in high school.

 Now from the practical point of view of designing buildings, one need not have a cosmology underlying the geometry of the design.
 The Cartesian X, Y, Z system is perfectly adequate for designing almost anything, and with the power of computing, one is not constrained to designing boxes on top of boxes, but virtually any kind of curvy swoopy thing is possible.
-But for anybody craving a meaningful engagement with design, and seeking to find our place in an intelligible Universe, the return of the cosmological investigation that Geometry has always been is one clear path to be explored.
-And design according to principles of Synergetics adds a number of other meaningful dimensions to the study.
-Rather than allowing all manner of mushy, blobby irrationalism and unintellectual (however fun!) form to emerge from computerized design, would it not make more sense to develop an architecture that expressed the elegance and efficiency of material and structural economy?
+But for anybody craving a meaningful engagement with design, and seeking to find our place in an intelligible Universe, the return of the cosmological investigation that Geometry has always been is one clear path to be explored, and humanity has not finished this project.
+Design, according to principles of Synergetics adds a number of other meaningful dimensions to the study.
+Rather than allowing all manner of mushy, blobby irrationalism and unintellectual (however fun!) form to emerge from computerized design, would it not make more sense to develop an architecture that expressed the elegance and efficiency of material and structural and mathematical and computational economy?
 This is fundamental to the Design Science Revolution that Fuller predicted was required to bring humanity past the challenges of resource ‘scarcity’ and the human-driven impacts (ie. Climate Change) we currently face.
-No political system could effect the kind of change that technology could, Fuller argued, citing Edison’s invention of the light bulb as having more far reaching effects than any political or religious doctrine, and while it would be hard to say the geodesic dome or the space frame truss has similarly revolutionized architecture, it would be fair to say that this geometry has hardly become mainstream.
+No political system could effect the kind of change that technology could, Fuller argued, citing Edison’s invention of the light bulb as having more far reaching effects than any political or religious doctrine, and while it would be hard to say the geodesic dome or the space frame truss has similarly revolutionized architecture, it would also be fair to say that this geometry has hardly become mainstream.
 The coordinate system required for this Design Science Revolution is in fact the Quadray coordinate system developed by Darrel Jarmush, David Chako, Gerald de Jong, Kirby Urner, and later Tom Ace, as described here by Kirby Urner who has referred to the contributors as “…individuals who had all read Synergetics and so were thinking along these lines.”

 To design in a Quadray-defined spatial system is entirely possible, but as the spatial coordinate system in any computerized spatial framework is orthogonal (or whose fundamental terms of reference are based on right-angles), there are inherent challenges.
 Since we do not yet have a Quadray or Synergetics-based coordinate system as our starting point (there are some C++ options developed by Tom Ace, but none of it is yet deployed in 3D/4D design software), we need to find ways to approximate this system and design within the X, Y, Z system as a kind of lattice by using workarounds such as square roots, fractions, Phi (the golden section ration 1.618…) and the Trigonometric functions of Sin, Cos and Tan.
 Incredibly, if we had a Quadray system as the starting point, we would not need any of these functions or fractions, which are necessitated by describing 4D phenomena in terms of 90 degree coordinates, or as Fuller puts it: